termsurf/tree/readme.md

 ## Welcome

-Link Text is a little more than a markup language, tending toward a programming language.
+LinkText is a little more than a markup language, tending toward a programming language.
 In fact, it can be used for a programming language.
 It is a way to model information and computation in an easy to read and write format, suitable for hierarchical note taking and other